wanghaisheng/responsive-landing-page-starter/content/blog/en/how-to-guide-send-an-sms-with-python-fastapi-and-vonage.md

 Now it’s time for you to install FastAPI.

-You remember the last time you installed it and had to upgrade pip first like this:
+The last time it was installed you had to upgrade pip first like this:

 ```shell
 % pip install --upgrade pip
 ```

-Then because you’re using **zsh** you installed FastAPI like so:
+Since you’re using **zsh** in your terminal you installed FastAPI like so:

 ```shell
 % pip install 'fastapi[all]'
 ```

-When you used bash you’d install it without the **‘ ‘** around fastapi\[all] like this:
+When you used bash you installed it without the **‘ ‘** around fastapi\[all] like this:

 ```shell
 % pip install fastapi[all]